Curvenist/sr4-backtosteelport/README.md

 - ✅ **Outfit changes** for key characters:
   - Kinzie, Pierce, and Asha now wear their **presidential outfits** for super homies.
 Matt wears his SR3 model for his super homie version.
   - Saints **Tanya** model replaced with **Viola**
+- ✅ **Clone Army spawns only Morningstars**:
+  - Now equipped with firearms (instead of unarmed/melee loadouts like in vanilla)

 ---